GoogleCloudPlatform/ruby-docker/ruby-base/README.md

 copies your application code, installs dependencies, and declares a command or entrypoint.

-For example, if you have a Rack-based application with a `config.ru` file, you may use the following Dockerfile:

-    # Use the Ruby base image
-    FROM l.gcr.io/google/ruby:latest

-    # Copy application files and install the bundle
-    COPY . /app/
-    RUN bundle install && rbenv rehash

-    # Default container command invokes rackup to start the server.
-    CMD ["bundle", "exec", "rackup", "--port=8080"]

 See the next section on the design of the base image for more information on what your Dockerfile should do.